-Updating or Add ing a Facility to th ne NTTFI Program Activity / Process Authority / Reference Frequency / Due Date Responsible Party BIA Regional Offices provide Tribe a copy of the Tribe's own NTTFI data.
+Updating or Adding a Facility to the NTTFI Program Activity / Process Authority / Reference Frequency / Due Date Responsible Party BIA Regional Offices provide Tribe a copy of the Tribe's own NTTFI data.
 25 CFR § 170.444(a)(1) Annually - By December 31st BIA Regional Office Review the provided data and enter all changes/updates into the NTTFI database.
-Submittals that add a facility to the NTTFI must include all required attachments (see 25 CFR § 170.446) and authorizing resolutions or similar official authorizations.
-25 CFR § 170.444(a)(2) and 25 CFR § 170.444(b)(1) Annually - Prior to March 15 (No due date for updating a facility already in the NTTFI).
-Tribe (unless delegated to BIA through RSA) Review Tribe initial submission; return errors or omissions to Tribe.
+Submittals that add a facility to the NTTFI must include all required attachments (see 25 CFR § 170.446) and authorizing resolutions or similar official authorizations. /updates into the NTTFI database. als that add a facility to the NTTFI lude all required attachments (see § 170.446) and authorizing ons or similar official 25 CFR § 170.444(a)(2) and (No due datupdating a already in the NTTFI) Tribe (unless delegated to BIA through RSA) Review Tribe initial submission; return errors or omissions to Tribe.
 If no errors or omissions are found, the BIA Regional Office validates the data and forwards it to BIADOT for review and approval.
 25 CFR § 170.444(a)(3) and 25 CFR § 170.444(b)(2) and (3) Annually - Prior to May 15 (No due date for updating a facility already in the NTTFI).
 BIA Regional Office Updating or Adding a Facility to the NTTFI Program Activity / Process Authority / Reference Frequency / Due Date Responsible Party Correct or complete submissions from BIA; enter corrected submission electronically in the NTTFI (RIFDS) and notify the BIA Regional Office that corrections have been uploaded; cc the FHWA TC (if Tribe has a TTPA with FHWA).
 25 CFR § 170.444(a)(4) and 25 CFR § 170.444(b)(2) Annually - by June 15 (No due date for updating a facility already in the NTTFI).
-Tribe (unless delegated to BIA through an RSA) Certify and submit Tribal NTTFI data electronically to BIADOT 25 CFR § 170.444(a)(5) and 25 CFR § Annually - By July 15 BIA Regional Office
+Tribe (unless delegated to BIA through an RSA) Certify and submit Tribal NTTFI data electronically to BIADOT 25 CFR § 170.444(a)(5) and 25 CFR § 170.444(b)(2) Annually - By July 15 BIA Regional Office